AntoinePlissonneau/sim_collision_avoidance/README.md

 '''

 Torch and Cuda versions are relative to your GPU setup and then may be different that the ones specified in the environment.yml.
+This requirement file works for Ubuntu 20.04.5 LTS + CUDA 11.4